 The guideline for the Examination for Registration to Practice Medicine in Sri Lanka (ERPM) includes the Examination Rules compiled by the Education Committee of the Council.
-This revised new format is effective from 1 March 2017 and updated on 2021.
-This viewed was 26 May can be at https://slmc.gov.lk/en/examinations/erpm
+This revised new format is effective from 1 March 2017 and was updated on 26 May 2021.
+This can be viewed at https://slmc.gov.lk/en/examinations/erpm